Pennsylvania’s Canoe Creek State Park

 The park requests that you remain behind the signs posted while observing the bats so that the cemetery is not disturbed.

-Race to Save Pennsylvania Bats is an Emmy Award winning documentary produced by WQED Multimedia in Pittsburgh.
+Race to Save Pennsylvania Bats is an Emmy Award-winning documentary produced by WQED Multimedia in Pittsburgh.

 Be sure to check the Events Calendar List on Canoe Creek’s main page often since there are many educational programs available for learning about bats and other nature and park-related subjects.